Dragon8029/100-days-of-code/Attempt3.md

 Continued on section 4, Set up the Project(Pig Game), worked through the first DOM Access and Manipulation and worked on some event handling by getting the dice to "roll".

+---

 ##A3D35

 *June 1, 2018*

 Continued working on the Pig Game.
 Didn't get as much done as I wanted, but happy that I managed to get some time in...

+---

 ##A3D36

 *June 2, 2018*

 Finished up the Pig Game.
 Worked on some additional features/challenges with the game.
 Played around with some DOM Manipulation.

+---

+##A3D37

+*June 3, 2018*

+Started working through the Advanced JavaScript: Objects and Functions section from the Complete JavaScript Course 2018 from @Udemy.
+Also jumped back to freeCodeCamp to check out what they have added, I have a long ways to go to finish up there...but it looks like some massive improvements to the curriculum.